JoshMayerr/JoshMayerr/README.md

 - 👋 Hi, I’m @JoshMayerr
 - 👀 I’m interested in web development, machine learning, clothing and graphic desingn, and photogrpahy
-- 🌱 I’m currently learning React, and how to type fast thx for stopping by
+- 🌱 I’m currently learning React and how to type 100wpm thx for stopping by

 <!---